One Day Trip to Florence from Rome | The Ultimate Guide

 • Comfy, broken-into shoes

 In terms of the passport, you will need to show it, or some other form of ID, when entering the Brunelleschi Dome, and other important attractions.
-Plus, it might score you you discounted rates!
+Plus, if you’re a student, you might get discounted rates!

 Which is the best area of Florence to stay in?